 The receiver maximum input level is the maximum power level of the incoming signal, in dBm, present at the input of the receiver for which the error rate criterion (defined at the RX sensitivity section) is met.
 A compliant receiver has a receiver maximum input level of at least −33 dBm for each of the modulation formats that the receiver supports.

 6.3.7 Rates

-Table 6 and Table 7 describe the rates provided by the IEEE 802.11ad draft specification.
+Table 6 and Table 7 describe the rates provided by the IEEE Std 802.11ad-2012.

 Table 6